 #5 Free Tequila!

-They were all so smooth and the flavored ones were the best.
-I especially loved the coffee-flavored one.
+The tequila is smooth and the flavoured ones were the best.
+We especially loved the coffee-flavoured one.
 There is absolutely no need to buy tequila, but maybe just leave the guy a little tip for his time and share the history of the tequila with you.
 We had no desire to buy tequila but weren’t about to pass up on some free delicious shots!

 #6 Rent a Jeep